The Tim Ferriss Show

 See Privacy Policy at https://art19.com/privacy and California Privacy Notice at https://art19.com/privacy#do-not-sell-my-info.

-This time around, we have a bit of a different format, featuring the book that started it all, The 4-Hour Workweek, which was published in 2007.
-It’s crazy to think that the 20th anniversary is…
+This time around, we have a bit of a different format, featuring the book that started it all for me, The 4-Hour Workweek.
+Readers and listeners often ask me what I would change or update,…